CSIRO-enviro-informatics/crs-ont/README.md

-# crs-ont
-Commonwealth Record Series system ontology.
+# Commonwealth Record Series system ontology

 This ontology is an [OWL](https://www.w3.org/OWL/) interpretation of the Commonwealth Record Series (CRS) that is maintained by the [National Archives of Australia](http://naa.gov.au).